-This section includes an overview of the training programme and of how to use this curriculum document
+This section includes an overview of the training programme and how to use this curriculum document.

-1.1.
-Purpose of training
+1.1 Purpose of training

 This programme is designed to provide Basic Specialist Training (BST) in General Internal Medicine in approved training posts under supervision to fulfil agreed curricular requirements.
-Each post provides a trainee with a named trainer.
-The programme is under the direction of the National Specialty Director(s) of the Faculty of General Internal Medicine.
+Each post provides a Trainee with a named Trainer.
+The programme is under the direction of the National Specialty Director(s) of the Institute of Medicine.
+6

-1.2.
-Purpose of the curriculum
+1.2 Purpose of the curriculum

 The purpose of the curriculum is to define the relevant processes, contents, outcomes and requirements to be achieved.
-The curriculum is structured to delineate the overarching goals, outcomes, expected learning experiences, instructional resources and assessments that comprise your BST programme.
+The curriculum is structured to delineate the overarching goals, outcomes, expected learning experiences, instructional resources and assessments that comprise the BST programme.

-In keeping with developments in medical education and to ensure alignment with international best practice and standards, the Royal College of Physicians (RCPI) have implemented an Outcomes Based Education (OBE) approach.
+In keeping with developments in medical education and to ensure alignment with international best practice and standards, the Royal College of Physicians of Ireland (RCPI) has implemented an Outcomes Based Education (OBE) approach.
 This curriculum design differs from traditional minimum based requirement designs in that the learning process and desired end-product of training (outcomes) are at the forefront of the design to provide the essential training opportunities and experiences to achieve those outcomes.

-1.3.
-How to use the curriculum
+1.3 How to use the curriculum

-Both trainees and trainers require a good working knowledge of the curriculum and should use it as a guide for the training programme.
-Trainers are encouraged to use the curriculum as the foundation of their discussions with trainees, particularly during goal-setting, feedback and appraisal processes.
+Both Trainees and Trainers require a good working knowledge of the curriculum and should use it as a guide for the training programme.
+Trainers are encouraged to use the curriculum as the foundation of their discussions with Trainees, particularly during goal-setting, feedback and appraisal processes.

-Each trainee is expected to engage with the curriculum by maintaining an ePortfolio in which assessments and feedback opportunities must be recorded.
-The ePortfolio allows trainees to build up evidence to inform decisions on their progress at the annual reviews, whilst also providing tools to support and identify further educational and development opportunities.
+Each Trainee is expected to engage with the curriculum by maintaining an ePortfolio in which assessments and feedback opportunities must be recorded.
+The ePortfolio allows Trainees to build up evidence to inform decisions on their progress at the annual reviews, whilst also providing tools to support and identify further educational and development opportunities.

-It is imperative that trainees keep an up to date ePortfolio throughout the duration of their programme.
+It is imperative that Trainees keep an up to date ePortfolios throughout the duration of their programme.

-1.4.
-BST ePortfolio
+1.4 BST ePortfolio

-ePortfolio is a record of a trainee's progress through BST and evidence that their training is valid and appropriate.
+ePortfolio is a record of a Trainee's progress through BST and evidence that their training is valid and appropriate.
 The BST ePortfolio is required for the issue of a BST Certificate of Completion.

-1.5.
-Training Goals
+1.5 Training Goals